 When the WSDL is generated, all of the required information for the SOAP header is generated.
-Importing this Web service into a client now creates a subclass of the JadeWebServiceSoapHeader class on the client, as shown in the following image.
+Importing this web service into a client now creates a subclass of the JadeWebServiceSoapHeader class on the client, as shown in the following image.

-You can now create an instance of this class and set its priority property to send to the Web service, as follows.
+You can now create an instance of this class and set its priority property to send to the web service, as follows.

 '''

 vars

-WSC

-: WSD ErewhonInvestmentsService;
+wsc : WSD_ErewhonInvestmentsService;

-: GetClient;
+was : GetClient;

-was

-: GetClientResponse;
+wasr : GetClientResponse;

 header : ErewhonHeader;

 begin

 create wsc;

 create was;

+'''

+'''

 // create the header and assign this to the property

 create header;

 header.priority := 'HIGH';

 wsc.erewhonHeader := header;

 was.clientName := "Brian Olsen";

 wasr := wsc.getClient(was);

 epilog

 delete was;

-delete wsc:
+delete wsc;

 end;

 '''